 - 10. On 31 December 2019, a further ignition occurred in a remote area near the Doubtful Gap Fire Trail.
-Due to its location and close proximity to the Dunns Road Fire, there was no ground or aerial reconnaissance undertaken at the Doubtful Gap ignition and this Fire was not the focus of RFS or NPWS resources for a number of days following ignition. - 11.
+Due to its location and close proximity to the Dunns Road Fire, there was no ground or aerial reconnaissance undertaken at the Doubtful Gap ignition and this Fire was not the focus of RFS or NPWS resources for a number of days following ignition.
+Provided HTML Report NPWS resources for a number of days following ignition. - 11.
 The following image maps the lightning activity in the area on 31 December 2019, and shows the Doubtful Gap ignition (blue circle) and Bug Town/Coolamon ignitions (red circle):